Manti_Armenaian_Dumplings

 • In a large bowl, combine the flour and the salt.
 Make a well in the center and crack the egg in the middle.
 Mix well with a wooden spoon.
 Gradually pour the water (you might not need the whole cup) and knead the dough.
 Add water and/or flour.
 Make the flour your last addition.
 Cover with towel and let it rest for at least 30 minutes.

-2 cups all-purpose flour plus extra if needed, 1 egg, ~1 cup water
+2 cups all-purpose flour, 1 egg, ~1 cup water

 • Brown the ribs in a medium cooking pot

-1 lbs Beef short ribs or beef bones
+1 lbs Beef

 • Add roughly chopped onions/leeks and cook for a minute.

-1 small onion/leeks
+1 small onion or leeks

 • Pour a boiling water and add the parsley stems.
 Season with salt and pepper and cook or an hour on a slow heat.

-4 cups water, Parsley stems
+4 cups water, Parsley

 Making the Filling